Lu2aDev80/KonfiDayPlaner/README.md

 ## Acknowledgments

-Built for managing Konfi Day events efficiently.
+Built for managing events and gatherings efficiently.